 The project provides support both in groups and individually to increase sanctuary seekers’ knowledge of the Swansea area and its attractions, whilst encouraging active participation in day to day activities.
-The scheme’s aim is to build confidence and reduce isolation for its participants empowering them to do things for themselves, rather than becoming dependent on a service.
-It is a short-term intervention, typically comprising of 2-8 sessions, depending on assessed needs allowing participants to ‘find their feet’ in their new community.
+The scheme’s aim is to build confidence and reduce isolation among its participants, by empowering them to do things for themselves rather than becoming dependent on a service.
+It is a short-term intervention, typically comprising of 2-8 sessions, depending on assessed needs, which enables participants to ‘find their feet’ in their new community.

 For more information please contact: